IEvangelist/TypeScriptMakingJsTolerable/PITCHME.md

 > -- <cite>Anders Hejlsberg</cite>
 ---
 ## TypeScript
-- A typed superset of JavaScript that transpiles to JavaScript
 - TypeScript files have the *.ts file extension
 - Backwards compatibility to ECMAScript 3
 - Any browser, any host, and OS